 Quizlet's AI Features

 Since 2023, Quizlet has added the AI assistant "Q-Chat" and AI-based learning path features.
 Text-based card generation and AI learning advice are available.
-However, these advanced AI features are limited to the Quizlet Plus paid plan and above -- free users cannot access them.
+However, these AI features are limited to the Quizlet Plus paid plan and above, so free users cannot access them at all.

 It's also worth noting that supported materials are primarily text-based.
 Direct generation from video or audio files is not supported, so turning lecture video content into cards requires manual transcription and input.